-EPPs may apply to offer the residency route throughout the application windows during the 24-25 academic year and during at least one application window annually in following academic years.
-For more information about the application windows for Summer/Fall 2024, please see the Program Provider Resources page.
+REVISED: EPPs may apply to offer the residency route throughout the application windows during the 24-25 academic year and during at least one application window annually in following academic years.
+For more information about the application windows go to the Teacher Residencies in Texas page on the TEA website.